qlicker/qlicker.github.io/guide/professor.md

 ![Question Edit Item](/images/prof/question_editor.png)

++ **Points** The number of points a student recieve for getting a question correctly.
+This can be used to weigh a question more heavily by making the number of points greater than one, or by making a question not count for credit.
++ **Question Tags:** Tags can be added to the question to make searching and selecting questions easier.
+Questions can be shared across courses by using a tag name for a different course tag.
 + **Question Field** This is where the question text is entered.
 The text can be modified using the toolbar above the form.
 + **Answers:** There are four different questions types.
 See below for more details.

 If you are editing they question in your Question Library, you'll see the following items.